PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 This standard is relevant to the following parties:

-- DPCC: Dataspace Participant who consumes certificates
+- Certificate Receiver: Dataspace Participant who consumes certificates
-- DPPC: Dataspace Participant who provides certificates
+- Certificate Distributor: Dataspace Participant who provides certificates
 - Business Application Provider

 ## COMPARISON WITH THE PREVIOUS VERSION OF THE STANDARD